jsacco1/jsacco1.github.io/_pages/about.md

   image: "images/1280px-Sweet_Sunrise_over_San_Francisco.jpg"
 ---

-I’m a self-motivated bioinformatician and data scientist, experienced in scientific Python and R programming.
-I have worked on cancer and rare Mendelian disease genomics, biomarker operations, and data infrastructure.
-I have hands-on experience with next-generation sequencing experiments, specifically RNA-Seq, and differential gene expression analysis.
+I’m a self-motivated bioinformatician and data scientist, experienced in scientific Python and R programming, especially in support of next-generation sequencing and CRISPR gene editing experiments.
+I most enjoy working on RNA-Seq data, and am proficient in differential gene expression and gene set enrichment analyses, as well as genomic variant annotation.
+I have supported clinical trials on cancer immunotherapy and rare Mendelian disease genomics, enhanced biomarker operations, and constructed pipelines/workflows.
 As I enjoy working on projects together, please feel free to reach out for collaboration!

 Please be patient as this website is currently under construction.
-In the meantime, please see my Github and [resume](https://github.com/jsacco1/jsacco1.github.io/blob/master/James_Sacco_resume.pdf?raw=true) to learn more about me.

 Thank you,